karachko/DevOps_online_Chernivtsi_2021Q2/m4/task4.2/README.md

     - PC2(2)(1) 192.168.0.23
     - PC3(2)(1) 192.168.0.24
     - all PC's was connected with Switch0(2)(1) via (Copper Straight-through)).
-- The 5 building with 1 groups of 6 PC's.
+- The 5 building with 1 group of 6 PC's.
     - Everyone PC's was assigned the IP-adress
     - PC10 192.168.0.25
     - PC0(2)(2) 192.168.0.26